 You can do this by drawing up a simple chart with columns for each day of the week.
 Divide the days into hourly blocks, and colour the intervals when your baby is asleep.
 Keep your chart for 5-7 days.

 Once completed, the chart will tell you things like:

 - when your baby is sleeping

 - how much sleep your baby is getting

 - how many times your baby is waking during the night over the course of a week

 - when your baby is waking at night

 - how long your baby is taking to settle after waking.

 - How many times is your baby waking up during the night?
-Fewer than one in 10 babies of this age wake 3-4 times a night.
-If this is happening to you, it’s no wonder you’re feeling tired and want to change things.
-If your baby is waking only once or twice, your baby isn’t that different from the majority of babies the same age.
+If your baby is waking only once or twice, your baby isn’t that different from most babies the same age.
+But if it’s 3-4 times a night or more, you might be feeling very tired.
+You might want to think about changing your baby’s sleep patterns.

 If you decide you need to see a professional for help with your baby’s sleep, take your chart with you.